zcsd/sveltekit-cloudflare-template/README.md

 # Just In Case: A SvelteKit & Cloudflare Template

-If you are looking for a SvelteKit template that perfectly integrates Cloudflare Pages & KV & D1 database & Workers & Queues & R2 storage, then you are in the right place.
+If you are looking for a SvelteKit template that perfectly integrates Cloudflare Pages & KV & D1 database & Workers & Queues & R2 storage & Turnstile CAPTCHA, then you are in the right place.

+>Credits: Part of the UI and documentation for this project is originally from [CMSaasStarter](https://github.com/CriticalMoments/CMSaasStarter), which I have modified and enhanced with new features.
+While CMSaasStarter uses services from Supabase, I have replaced them with Cloudflare services and implemented different logic.
+If you prefer to use Supabase, you can check out the original project, which is also a great choice.

 ## Tech Stack